rdvencioneck/vanhackathon-tractionguest-amazing-solution/README.md

 ## Traction Guest

-To use that experience in Traction Guest, please refer to the experience __https://account.tractionguest.com/#/Experience/11768__ or the screenshot __experience.jpeg__ in the root of this project
+To use that experience in Traction Guest, please refer to the experience __https://account.tractionguest.com/#/Experience/11768__ or the screenshot __experience.png__ in the root of this project